Truman Hudson, Jr.

 Truman has 30 years of experience in developing, implementing, researching and evaluating educational and community economic development projects.
 His efforts have produced over $968 million in resources for various projects.

 A graduate of Murray Wright High (Detroit Public Schools), Hudson has led in various roles in higher education:

-- Lecturer at The University of Michigan-Dearborn, Central Michigan University, Madonna University and Wayne County Community College District;
+- Lecturer, The University of Michigan-Dearborn, Central Michigan University, Madonna University and Wayne County Community College District;

-- Director of Research & Development for BMe Network, Inc.; and
+- Director of Research & Development, BMe Network, Inc.; and

-- Director of Industry and Community Partnerships for the Center for Disparity Equity and Solutions at The University of Michigan-Dearborn.
+- Director of Industry and Community Partnerships for the Center for Disparity Equity and Solutions, The University of Michigan-Dearborn.

 Develop and deploy outreach and marketing initiatives targeted towards increasing students, alum, faculty and key stakeholders’ engagement in the Division of Teacher Education's (TED) programs, services and activities.

 With his pedagogical practice being rooted in place-based education, academic service learning, learning communities, and critical race theories, Hudson's academic interest include:

 - Multicultural Education